 She's usually found wearing a long prairie like cotton dress with bonnet, painted white socks and black shoes.
 The Walda

 Where in the world is Walda?
 Today she can be found in

-antique shops, Goodwill, Salvation Army, Mission stores, other Thrift stores, online auctions and online doll shops.
+antique shops, Goodwill, Salvation Army, Mission stores, other Thrift stores, online auctions and doll shops.
 She's everywhere

-and usually is mis-identified as a genuine antique doll by, everyone, it seems.
+and is usually mis-identified as a genuine antique doll by, everyone, it seems.

 Yep, many people find one like her in their attic, a grandmother or other family members home, when they are cleaning it out

 and think "oh what a great antique doll".

 Perhaps in another 50 years she will be considered an